maijoshi/ParaSudoku/README.md

 2) Try to solve each of these Y boards separately on different threads on the GPU.
 If a solution is found, terminate and return the solution.

+### 4.3 Future Approaches

+The following are some approaches that we began implementing but were unable to finish in time for this deadline:

+1) Work stealing for local stack version of Parallelized Crook's Algorithm

+2) Solving sudoku puzzles using Constraint Propagation and Search

 ## 5 Results